SoftBank says it has now invested $18.5 billion in WeWork, ‘more than the GDP’ of Bolivia, which has 11.5 million people – TechCrunch

 In comments that may stun industry observers who haven’t done the math — and upset at least some percentage of SoftBank investors — Claure is quoted as telling employees: “We have guaranteed the future of WeWork, but more importantly is we’re putting the future back into our hands.
 There’s no more days needed to go fundraising.
 There’s no more days needed to go prove to the investor community that we’re a viable company.
 The size of the commitment that SoftBank has made to this company in the past and now is $18.5 billion.
 To put the things in context, that is bigger than the GDP of my country where I came from.
 That’s a country where there’s 11 million people.”

-Claure, a native of Bolivia who was named chairman as part of SoftBank’s rescue of the beleaguered co-working company, has been a SoftBank lieutenant for the last five years, and currently holds a variety of titles on its behalf, including COO of SoftBank Group Corp, CEO of SoftBank Group International, and CEO of SoftBank Latin America.
+Claure, a native of Bolivia who was named chairman as part of SoftBank’s rescue of the beleaguered co-working company, has been a SoftBank lieutenant for the last five years, and currently holds a variety of titles on its behalf, including COO of SoftBank Group Corp, CEO of SoftBank Group International and CEO of SoftBank Latin America.

-He has said he first met SoftBank founder Masayoshi Son after building up his own business, Brightstar — a cellphone reseller — then selling 57 percent of it to SoftBank in 2013 in a deal that valued the company at $2.2 billion.
+He has said he first met SoftBank founder Masayoshi Son after building up his own business, Brightstar — a cellphone reseller — then selling 57% of it to SoftBank in 2013 in a deal that valued the company at $2.2 billion.
 SoftBank later acquired more of the company before deciding to explore a sale of the low-margin business last year for $1 billion.

-By then, Claure was running Sprint, a SoftBank-backed property that installed Claure as CEO in 2014, where he presided over a massive share slide that had begun before he joined the company and ended only last year when T-Mobile and Sprint agreed to merge.
+By then, Claure was running Sprint, a SoftBank-backed property that installed Claure as CEO in 2014, where he presided over a massive share slide that began before he joined the company and ended only last year when T-Mobile and Sprint agreed to merge.
 (The deal has been green-lit by the FCC and the Department of Justice, but it’s still facing a lawsuit from several state attorneys general who are trying to block the deal, saying it could hamper competition and drive prices higher.
 Claure stepped away from running the company and into the role of Sprint’s executive chairman in May of last year to become COO of SoftBank.
-Sprint’s shares have meanwhile held mostly steady for the past year. )
+Sprint’s shares have meanwhile held mostly steady for the past year.)

 In talking with WeWork employees, Claure painted a rosy picture of his own career. (“Masa told me, ‘You’re a great entrepreneur.
 You built a company from scratch, very successful.’
 He says, ‘You’re a good operator.
-You fixed Sprint.'”)
+You fixed Sprint.’ “)

-To assuage fears, he also underscored repeatedly the gamble the SoftBank is taking on WeWork, telling employees, “We’ve had many, many endless nights with Masa in terms of what was the next thing to do with WeWork.
-I would say that 99 percent of advice that we got is to cut your losses and run away, but Masa absolutely is a believer in WeWork and the mission and disruption.
+To assuage fears, he also underscored repeatedly the gamble that SoftBank is taking on WeWork, telling employees, “We’ve had many, many endless nights with Masa in terms of what was the next thing to do with WeWork.
+I would say that 99% of advice that we got is to cut your losses and run away, but Masa absolutely is a believer in WeWork and the mission and disruption.

 “You say why, right?
 The easy thing was just run away.
 There were no need.
 We didn’t have to come in and make an investment of this size.
 We’re basically betting SoftBank.
 We’re betting our reputation and we’re betting everything we have that this is going to be a success story.
 We want people to look at this move as not a failure, but we want this move as a genius move.
 We had many, many nights of debate.
 Everything that we look at the business, the more we dig, the more we love the business, the more community managers we interact with, the more we love the business.”